LokiJS-Forge/LokiDB/docs/comparators.md

 # Loki Comparators

->Comparators (in javascript and loki) are functions which accepting two values and return :
+>Comparators (in javascript and loki) are functions which accept two values and return :
->- 0 : if the first and second are considered 'equal'
+>- 0 : if the first and second are considered equal
 >- -1 : if the first is less than the second
 >- 1 : if the first is greater than the second

 ## Overview
-Since comparators now play a important role in customizing and fine-tuning LokiDB, this page will attempt to summarize reasoning behind this increased structuring.
+Since comparators now play a important role in customizing and fine-tuning LokiDB, this page will attempt to summarize the reasoning behind this increased structuring.

 In the previous version of LokiDB (LokiJS), various components such as find ops, BinaryIndices and sorting shared a common set of helper functions serving as a common comparator.
 This arbitrary co-mingling inadvertently became standard as it would have been too much of a breaking change to decouple that later on (although some attempts to provide additional options were later added).